CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Insist on Fair Play (take off offending players)

 Teach players to respect different cultures

 Coaches and volunteers should also enjoy a sense of achievement and pleasure through their work with young people and should not be evaluated by performance or results of competition.
 They should enjoy the respect of, and be supported in their work by the sports club/organization and parents/guardians.
-Coaches, volunteers, parents, administrators and players all have a role in ensuring that the highest standards of practice are maintained in soccer.
+Coaches, volunteers, parents, administrators and players all have a role in ensuring that the highest standards of practice are maintained in football.

 The club has adopted clear and sound policies on confidentiality and will maintain all written evidence about child protection issues in a secure place.
 It will provide accurate information to the F.A.I. and Social Services, where appropriate, normally through the designated person.
 The club will provide training and annual refresher sessions for coaches and managers to ensure that their skills and expertise are up to date.